 A slideshow embedded into a web page.
-You will probably recognize a slider as a first thing you see when you visit a web site.
+You will probably recognize a slider as the first thing you see when you visit a web site.
 A slider usually contains three or more pictures that are linked directly to a page or post on that site.

-These pictures are changing automatically in visually appealing way, but mostly there is an option to change slides manually by selecting an article among attached thumbnails or navigating through slider with arrows.
+These pictures are changing automatically in a visually appealing way, but mostly there is an option to change slides manually by selecting an article among attached thumbnails or navigating through a slider with arrows.
 Sliders are popular and are a modern way of presenting material you want to highlight.

 A small piece of code which, in most cases, is used to extend a larger block of code.
 In WordPress, these small codes are added in core, theme and plugin files in order to add or upgrade original features.
 Most snippets used in WordPress are written in PHP but you don’t have to know the programming language in order to install a new feature or edit an existing one.
 All you need to do is copy and paste a snippet on the right location in order to make it work.
 Feel free to browse Snippets category on our site where you can find many different snippets which can transform your simple website into a custom one which you always wanted.

 A post which is always found on top of your page.
 This post doesn’t get replaced with newer ones and it doesn’t follow the same organization rules like the regular posts.
 Once a post is labeled as sticky, it will “stick” to the top of your blogroll, recent posts list, etc. and won’t be affected by the publishing dates.
 Once you remove the check from the sticky post checkbox, it gets back on the list, sorted like all the other posts on the site.